leftCoast/LC_baseTools/README.md

 **multiMap** - Non-linear mapping function.
 Starts out blank and the user adds x,y points to it before use.

 **resizeBuff** - Simplified memory management.
 Initialize your pointers to NULL then resizeBuff() can allocate and deallocate your dynamic buffer space for you.
 Passes back true for successful allocations, false for unsuccessful.
 Saves a lot of code typing.
-Now includes maxBuff, heapStr and tempStr.
-You'll have to look in the code to see what those little goodies can do.
+Now includes maxBuff.
+This is a stack based class that allocates the largest buffer it can for passing large chunks of data.
+Like copying one file to another.
+Also returns the number of data hauls that wil be necessary for the data to be transffered.
+Makes this kind of operation very simple.

 **runningAvg** - Running average data smoother.
 Pop in a number, and out popes the average of the last n numbers inputted.
 Does statistical stuff as well.

 **serialStr** - Create a serialStr object and give it a callback function.
 Now complete c strings will magically show up from the serial port at your callback for you to process.

 **squareWave** - Base class for creating objects that are based on square waves.
 IE. blinking lights, flashing text, RC servo signals.
 Does NOT use interrupts or hardware PWM.
 Runs in background.

+**strTools** - A grab bag of c string tools. upCase(), lwrCase().
+Pass in a c string and they will make all the letters either uppercase or lower case. heapStr(), freeStr().
+Pass in the address of a char* and a source c string.
+This will store a copy of the source to the char*. freeStr() will recycle the char*'s RAM. tempStr is a stack based class designed to hold local copies of passed in c strings.
+Automatically recycles its RAM when going out of scope.

 **textBuff** - Ring buffer for text.
 Handy for hardware that can pass in a lot of text at random times that you need to process.